 One of our marsh field sites within the Elbe estuary

-In an exciting new project funded by the Ministry of Science, Research and Arts of Baden Württemberg, we are looking at carbon cycling in coastal wetlands along the north coast of Germany (Wadden Sea).
+In an exciting project funded by the Ministry of Science, Research and Arts of Baden Württemberg, we are looking at carbon cycling in coastal wetlands along the north coast of Germany (Wadden Sea).
 Specifically, we are looking at how iron and sulfur control the release of the greenhouse gases CO2 and CH4 under present climate conditions and how that may change due to elevated temperatures and sea level rise.

-Check out our new video about this project:
+Check out our video about this project:

 One of our marsh field sites within the Elbe estuary